People take photographs to remember the good times with friends and family, but the truth is that most pictures aren’t designed to last forever.

 - Keep picture frames away from direct sunlight

-- Keep everything backed up to the web
+- Keep everything backed up to a secure cloud-based website (Google Drive is great!)

 While there may be more than a few ways to unstick your photo print from its glass paneling, there’s still a pretty significant chance something will go wrong – especially if you do it yourself.
 Even professional glass removal services can make mistakes!
 That’s why the only real solution is to have your photo restored and reprinted.

-Image Restoration Center can take on your photo restoration orders and complete them within 72 hours, no matter your location.
-Drop us a message to find out how we can help you!
+Image Restoration Center can take on your photo restoration orders and complete them within 72 hours, with digital delivery to your email address and photo prints to your door.